Intelligence Inertia: Physical Isomorphism and Applications: Experiments

 \begin{itemize} \item \textbf{Limitations of Velocity Transformation (Hybrid FIM):} To test if the error stemmed solely from velocity measurement, we constructed a \textbf{Hybrid FIM} model.
 This model utilizes the relativistic velocity addition rule to correct the system's speed but maintains the classical quadratic work function.
 The results indicate that even with the corrected velocity, the Hybrid FIM (\textbf{RMSE = 25.5}) remains incapable of explaining the vertical surge in computational work at the high-velocity limit.
 This suggests that the non-linearity is not a kinematic artifact but a dynamical property of sequestered energy. \item \textbf{Decisiveness of Inertia Expansion:} The complete Intelligence Inertia model, which fully incorporates the $\gamma$ factor (\textbf{RMSE = 19.6}), precisely captures the ``computational wall'' encountered as the agent approaches the informational speed limit.
 This confirms that the sequestration of logical action leads to an actual inflation of the system's effective mass. \end{itemize}

 \textbf{Physical Conclusion:} These results provide a robust empirical refutation of the hypothesis that observed cost anomalies are merely artifacts of linear velocity errors.
-The divergence of computational work at the reachability boundary is fundamentally caused by the \textbf{relativistic divergence of the system's effective mass} during the process of intensive Internal Reconfiguration.
+While classical optimization theory qualitatively attributes the difficulty of noise-fitting to the non-convexity of the loss landscape, our framework provides the exact \textbf{quantitative metric tensor explanation}.
+The divergence of computational work at the reachability boundary is fundamentally governed by the \textbf{relativistic divergence of the system's effective mass} ($\gamma$) during intensive Internal Reconfiguration.
+Thus, the Intelligence Inertia framework translates the qualitative "ruggedness" of a loss basin into a precise mathematical prediction of macroscopic computational expenditure.